xansec/picoCTF/README.md

 quickly up and running with the picoCTF platform by deploying the code base to two local virtual machines.

-1. `git clone -c core.autocrlf=false https://github.com/picoCTF/picoCTF.git`
+1. `git clone --branch v19.0.1 -c core.autocrlf=false https://github.com/picoCTF/picoCTF.git`
    (see [this
    link](https://github.com/picoCTF/picoCTF/issues/68#issuecomment-346736808)
    for an explanation of this command line)